Wedding trends For 2020

 Below you’ll find the run-down of wedding attire, food, decor, and other 2020 wedding trends.

-The individuality trend is still going strong with wedding attire, but fairytale-like wedding gowns are also making a comeback.
+As a wedding photographer I’ve noticed that the individuality trend is still going strong with wedding attire, but fairytale-like wedding gowns are also making a comeback.

 Renting wedding day outfits is considered budget-friendly and environmentally-conscious.